This post contains affiliate links for your convenience. View our full disclosure policy here.

-My kids are loving doing letter crafts as part of our approach to learning our alphabet, and just like most kids, they are obsessed with Dinosaurs.
-So, when thinking up a letter d craft, I thought a D is for Dinosaur craft would be a perfect fit!
+My kids are loving doing letter crafts as part of our hands-on approach to learning the alphabet, and just like most kids, they are obsessed with dinosaurs.
+So, when thinking up a new craft for the letter d, I thought a “D is for Dinosaur” letter d craft would be a perfect fit!

 Other options for letter “d” crafts are ducks, dandelions, dogs, or donuts.
-We previous did a D is for Donuts craft and a David’s Harp craft with my former children’s ministry.
+We previously did a “D is for Donuts” craft and a “David’s Harp” craft with my former children’s ministry.

-How to Make a Dinosaur Letter Craft
+How to Make the Dinosaur Letter Craft

 First, gather your materials:

-I had my daughter help me cut “scales” for the dinosaurs and she made those cool rick-rack edges, but triangles would be great, too.
+I had my daughter help me cut “scales” for the dinosaurs and she made those cool rick-rack edges, but triangles would be great too.

 I cut out the “d” shapes and then had my group decorate them, as they are not yet ready for advanced scissor cutting.

 Present the blank “d” along with the other materials and encourage your kids to decorate their dinosaurs!